WinstonKamau/opencart-deployment-script/README.md

 ### Creating the Packer Base Image on Google Cloud Platform

 The first step towards setting up the Open Cart website begins by creating a base image.
 A base image in our case refers to snapshot of a Linux Distribution instance, that contains all the services and packages needed for the Open Cart website to run.
+To achieve this we use [Packer](https://www.packer.io). **Packer** is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
+We use it to create a machine image that will be used by all deployments for Open Cart.

-Currently our Linux Distribution used is Ubuntu version 16.04.
+Currently our Linux Distribution used is **Ubuntu** version 16.04.
 The reason Ubuntu was chosen is because it is an open source distribution that has a large community supporting it.
 It is also freely sold in many cloud platforms making it cost friendly.
 I needed a distribution that centers on it being easy for me to configure, price friendly and one that I can get access to material for configurations.
 I chose version 16.04 because it is currently stable as per the chart below.
 ![Ubuntu Chart](docs/images/ubuntu_release_chart.png?raw=true)
 Source: https://www.ubuntu.com/about/release-cycle

 The second requirement for our Base Image is the installation of the Apache web server, MySQL database and PHP.
 All this is configured on the [setup](open-cart-base-image/setup.sh) file.
+This file is configured using **Bash Script**.

 A weakness of our current setup is that the database of the application will be located on the Virtual Machine.
 This means that the data is ephemeral for every deployment.
 However the requirements of the task do not require us to meet that scope.

 1. Ensure that:
 - You have a [Google Cloud Platform](https://console.cloud.google.com) account.